AlexWHughes/MidiCraft-Pangolin/README.md

 # MIDI Device LED & Button Mapping

 ## Overview
-This repository documents the **MIDI implementation** for my device, including **LED control, button remapping, and color mapping**.
+This repository documents the **MIDI implementation** for the [MIDICraft Fade Device](https://www.midicraft.de/en/product/midicraft-fade%c2%b2-black-edition/), including **LED control, button remapping, and color mapping**.
 The purpose is to provide a structured reference for custom MIDI feedback and lighting behavior.

 ## Important Changes
 🔹 **Button Remapping**: I have **remapped all buttons** to start at **Channel 1, Note 1 (0x01)** rather than **Note 0 (0x00)**.